melurne/Stage_FL-Minifier/README.md

   - Fetch data from the actual dataset
   - Figure out how to schedule all tests so that it doesn't negatively effect user experience

+## Day 12

+- Tasks

+- [x] Test blocking on several sites and with several adBlockers (so far uBlockOrigin works on every tested site, while ghostery only works on some)

+- setbacks
+  - AdBlockers' behaviour is inconsistent in my testing (the same element gets blocked by some but not all sites even with the same single adBlocker enabled)

+- Intended for day n+1
+  - Figure out how to properly inject the elements so that they are properly blocked everywhere and by every common adBlocker

 ---